rgrams/Lemonia/README.md

    - **Samurai sword** (1 time ultimate)

-      When this appears, a large wave of enemy will also enters the scene. https://imgur.com/9dHFVT9 here's a link to how it would work. it last for 5 seconds and user can do as many hit as they like.
+      When this appears, a large wave of enemy will also enters the scene. https://imgur.com/9dHFVT9 here's a link to how it would work.
+It last for 5 seconds and player can do as many hit as they like.

    - **Shotgun**